IABTechLab/uid2docs/api/v1/endpoints/get-identity-map.md

 ###  Query Parameters

 * Only one of the following four query parameters is required.
-* If both parameters are included in a request, only the `email` will return a response.
+* If more than one query parameter is included in a request, a 400 (Bad Request) error will be returned.

 | Query Parameter | Data Type | Attribute | Description |
 | :--- | :--- | :--- | :--- |